 Does the seminar course ESI 6918 apply to my 31 required credits for graduation?

 Is there a limit on the number of ESI 6912 and EIN 6905 credits I can take?

 Yes, you are limited to no more than 8 credits of ESI 6912 and no more than 9 credits of EIN 6905.

 I have taken all of my required courses.
 Are there any constraints on the remaining courses I will take to fulfill my degree requirements?

-After fulfilling all of the required courses, the student has a good deal of flexibility in choosing additional courses toward the 30 credit requirement (32 for thesis students).
+After fulfilling all of the required courses, the student has a good deal of flexibility in choosing additional courses toward the 31 credit requirement.
 By this time the student should have named an adviser and should work with the adviser to choose proper courses for their degree.
 One important requirement that must be followed is that at least half of all credits counted toward the degree must be in the ISE department (i.e., EIN or ESI courses).

 I plan to do a thesis.
 How many committee members do I need?

 A Master’s degree with thesis requires at least two committee members and does not require a committee member from an outside department.